-Although honey contains only traces of iron, consuming a tbsp of honey a day may help increase iron levels by 20%!
+Although honey has only 0.42 mg of iron per 100g, a tbsp of honey a day, as part of a well-balanced diet, may help increase serum iron levels by 20%!

 Health benefits of iron